 The Irvine family is linked to the beginning of Kentucky's statehood.
 Our neighbor Estill County named the City of Irvine after this family as well, because of their political and military influence in the region.
 Colonial William Irvine became the first Madison County Clerk and was a member of the Constitutional Convention of 1790.
 He had a son with Elizabeth Hockaday, born in 1796, named David Irvine who followed in his father's footsteps and became the second Madison County Clerk.
 The first governor of Kentucky, Isaac Shelby, had a daughter named Sarah Shelby who later married Dr. Ephraim McDowell (known as the father of ovariotomy).
 David Irvine married their daughter, Susan McDowell, and they had 4 children.
 One of those children was Elizabeth Irvine, born in 1829.
 She married her cousin William McClanahan Irvine and they had 5 children; sadly, none of them survived into adulthood.

 The mission of the Irvinton House Museum is to create a welcoming, fun, and educational environment by highlighting the history of the City of Richmond, Madison County, and the Appalachian region as a whole.
 The museum achieves this through exhibits, events, activities, and outreach programs focused around how the Irvinton House and its former residents connected to the community.

 Historical Research Help

 The Irvinton House Museum is currently conducting research related to the end of the Trachoma Hospital.
-If anyone has any information related to Dr. Robert Sory, the chief physician for the hospital, or any of his surviving relatives we would love for you to bring this to us.
-We are also looking for any still surviving patients from the last few years of the hospital’s existence in the late 1940s if anyone has any information related to this.
-If you have anything regarding the house’s time as a Trachoma Hospital, we encourage you to contact us.
+If anyone has any information related to Dr. Robert Sory, the chief physician of the hospital at that time, or any of his surviving relatives, we would love to hear from you.
+We are also looking for any surviving patients from the last few years of the hospital’s existence in the late 1940s.